bokunimowakaru/ups/README.md

 1. [Adjust Charging Voltage](#hardware-adjusting-cv-charging-voltage)
 2. [Set Definition](#software-definition-adc_chg_div-and-adc_bat_div)
 3. Write the software to your target MCU.
+4. Check the voltage of a VRLA battery.
+If it is under 10.8V, please use another new battery.
-4. Connect a VRLA battery to the controller board.
+5. Connect the battery to the controller board.
-5. Plug the AC Adaptor.
+6. Plug the AC Adaptor.

 Note:
 If you plugged the AC supply before connecting the battery, this system isn't going to be started, please disconnect the AC, and connect the battery before the AC.